Traversing Expression Trees¶

 Many options to walk this expression.

-- One big recursive function with many
+• One big recursive function with many if isinstance checks

-checks - "Visitor pattern" -> Define a class, dispatch to a different method for each node type
+• "Visitor pattern" -> Define a class, dispatch to a different method for each node type

 In [4]: